In Feng Shui, the Bedroom is the most important room in the home. You spend at least 8 hours a day.

-What is the Feng shui bedroom layout?
+What is the ideal Feng Shui bedroom layout?

 - Overhead cupboards: These are not encouraged.
 This disrupts the regular flow of Energy above the bed.

 - Avoid beams: On the ceiling over the double bed.
 The beam disrupts the energy flow.
-When it is in line with the bed and between the 2 persons, it can indicate a breakdown of a relationship.
+When it is in line with the bed but between the 2 persons, it can indicate a breakdown of a relationship.
 If it is across the body, it can indicate the location of an illness.

-- The Entrance: The door should be in the lower half of the bed room so the energy is pointing to the foot of the bed.
+- The Entrance: The door should be in the lower half of the bedroom so the energy is pointing to the foot of the bed.
 The door should not face the head of the bed as Energy directed at the head of the bed is disruptive to good sleep.

 - En-suite Bathroom: Like the bedroom door, it should be in the lower half of the bedroom, towards the foot of the bed.
 The door of the bathroom should be closed when people are asleep.
 This is to minimise the outflow of Energy from the bedroom.